Patient Childhood Love Interest

-- Nora, of RWBY, is attracted to Ren, but too shy to confess.
+- Nora, of RWBY, is attracted to Ren, but doesn't pursue a relationship with him because, in her own words, it would just be weird.
 (It's unclear whether he reciprocates or not.)

 - In Danny Phantom Sam had been Danny's friend since they were little kids, and despite her obvious attraction to him she Can't Spit It Out until the finale.